 Verbaanderd and colleagues believe that the drugs CQ and HCQ could help in this fight.

 CQ and HCQ are medications used to prevent and treat malaria.
 They may also be used in the treatment of lupus and rheumatoid arthritis.
-A wealth of research, however, has suggested that these drugs may also have anti-cancer properties.
+A wealth of

 For their review, Verbaanderd and colleagues analyzed the results of more than 190 animal and human studies that assessed the effects of CQ and HCQ on different types of cancer.